foundriesio/docs/source/reference-manual/linux/linux-layers.rst

 only.

-Customizing Linux microPlatform BSP layers list
+Customizing the LmP BSP Layers List
 -----------------------------------------------

-The Linux microPlatform is composed by a set of base layers plus an extensive list of BSP layers that are all enabled by default (see :ref:`ref-linux-layers-meta-lmp-bsp-layers`).
+LmP is composed of a set of base layers plus an extensive list of BSP layers that are all enabled by default (see :ref:`ref-linux-layers-meta-lmp-bsp-layers`).

-As this might not necessarily be desired by everyone, LmP also allows any Factory user to easily customize the default BSP layers enabled and used by a Factory.
+As this is not desired by everyone, any FoundriesFactory user can easily customize the BSP layers enabled and used by a Factory.

-To define your own set of BSP layers (used by Bitbake), modify (or create if your Factory was created before LmP v76) the ``lmp-manifest/conf/bblayers-factory.inc`` bblayers include fragment, replacing the BSPLAYERS variable with your own list of BSP layers.
+To define your own set of BSP layers (used by Bitbake), modify (or create if your Factory was created before LmP v76) the ``lmp-manifest/conf/bblayers-factory.inc`` bblayers include fragment, replacing the ``BSPLAYERS`` variable with your own list of BSP layers.
 Make sure ``meta-lmp-bsp`` is also included by default, unless you want to completely define your own BSP configuration.